spectrochempy/spectrochempy/docs/devguide/contributing_codebase.rst

     from spectrochempy.utils.exceptions import deprecated

-    @deprecated("this function is deprecated and may be removed in future version") def old_func():
+    @deprecated("This function is deprecated and may be removed in future version") def old_func():
         """Summary of the function.